russellcodd/cordova-secure-device/README.md

+This has been forked from the OutSystems experts version, and hardcoded in the ios and android src files to NOT check the pincode/pattern security.
+This lets us have a device that still checks for rooting or jailbreaking, but we're not bothered if the end user has a PIN set.

 # cordova-secure-device

 When the plugin initializes it validates if the device is compromised by validating if it is rooted or jailbroken, and if a pin, pattern, or password is set.
 If the device is compromised the webview is removed and an alert message is shown.
 Upon closing the dialog the app exits.